 Sign up to have our free monthly newsletter delivered to your inbox:

-In Southern Africa it rarely gets cold enough for snakes to hibernate and although they are far less active in winter, snakes may emerge from their winter hide-outs on a warm winter day to bask in the sun.
+In Southern Africa it rarely gets cold enough for snakes to truly go into torpor and although they are far less active in winter, snakes may emerge from their winter hide-outs on a warm winter day to bask in the sun and drink water.

 The Rinkhals is an excellent example and may often be seen basking just outside its hole when a winters day warms up to around 23 degree Celsius.
 Even when we have frost on the Highveld and temperatures drop well below zero, these snakes are relatively warm a meter or two underground where the temperature will not drop below 20 degrees C, even in winter.